 Peloton NYC studio class schedule

-First, when the weather is bad in New York City and the live class schedule is cancelled, you can still find live classes.
-That’s because Peloton London and Peloton Germany are likely still broadcasting live, albeit at different times.
+First, when the weather is bad in New York City and the live class schedule is canceled, you can still find live classes.
+That’s because Peloton London and the German Peloton classes filmed from London are likely still broadcasting live, albeit at different times.

-But anyone who really wanted to ride live on their bike or do a strength class could likely find something on the Peloton live class schedule coming from Germany or London.
+But anyone who really wanted to ride live on their bike or do a strength class could likely find something on the Peloton live class schedule coming from German-speaking instructors or the English-speaking instructors in London.

 Different Peloton class times on the schedule

 Second, if you’re a night owl or live on the West Coast, European class times can help.
-For starters, if it’s the middle of the night in American and you want to ride on the live class schedule, you’ll likely find classes being broadcast from either London or Germany.
+For starters, if it’s the middle of the night in America and you want to ride on the live class schedule, you’ll likely find classes being broadcast from London.

 Peloton classes in English